SimonEnsemble/oldish_SimonEnsemble.github.io/_posts/2019-11-15-german-tank-problem.md

 {:.centerr}
 <figure>
     <img src="/images/german_tank_problem/show_formula.png" alt="image" style="width: 75%;">
-    <figcaption>The number of outcomes such that the maximum serial number is $m$ is equal to the number of ways we can select the remaining $k-1$ tanks from the $m-1$ tanks preceding the tank with the  max serial number $m$.</figcaption>
+    <figcaption>We count the number of outcomes such that the maximum serial number is $m$.
+Obviously, one of the tanks must have serial number $m$.
+Then, the remaining $k-1$ tanks must have been selected from the $m-1$ tanks preceding the tank with the max serial number $m$.
+Thus, the number of outcomes such that the max serial number is $m$ is equal to the number of ways to choose $k-1$ tanks from $m-1$.</figcaption>
 </figure>

 ### a useful identity from the normalization of the probability mass function